 This is where the monster you made comes alive.
 Tell the story while feeding the monster.

 El monstruo se come un banano.El monstruo se come una piña.El monstruo se come una pera.(Do the same for each fruit you have decided to include in your unit)¡El monstruo se engordó!
 Ask questions after telling the story:¿El monstruo come piña o pan?

 ¿Qué come el monstruo? ¿Te gusta comer piña? ¿El monstruo se engordó o se durmió? ¿Qué le pasó al monstruo?

 Play with the story before you let students act the story out.
 Pick some students to retell the story.

+You will need a narrator, and to make it more fun and interactive, you can give a play microphone to the narrator.
 Choose other students to put the fruits inside the monster’s mouth.
 They should say the word aloud and make the appropriate TPR gesture.

 ¡Hola!
 I am Carolina, a Colombian elementary Spanish teacher based in Boston, MA.
 Fun for Spanish Teachers is the result of my passion for teaching Spanish to children and my desire to inspire collaboration and creativity in a vibrant teaching and learning community.
 It’s the perfect stop if you are looking for songs, games, teaching tips, stories, and fun for your classes.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.